fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_23.jpg)

-Figure 6.23: Output showing the files listed in detail using -l
+Caption: Output showing the files listed in detail using -l

 The first thing that usually surprises users when using `suprocess.run` is that the command that needs to be passed in